 The HELIN Library Consortium is composed of eleven academic libraries and eleven special libraries.
-The academic libraries are represented by Brown University, Bryant University, the Community College of Rhode Island, the Dominican House of Studies, Johnson & Wales University, Providence College, Rhode Island College, Roger Williams University, Salve Regina University, University of Rhode Island, and Wheaton College.
+The academic libraries are represented by the Community College of Rhode Island, the Dominican House of Studies, Johnson & Wales University, Providence College, Rhode Island College, Roger Williams University, Salve Regina University, and Wheaton College.

 The Rhode Island State Law Library, also known as the Supreme Court Library, is HELIN's newest special library.

 HELIN serves a population of over 70,000 students, faculty, and staff at campus locations throughout Rhode Island, Colorado, Florida, Washington, D.C., South Carolina, and Virginia.
-With the inclusion of Brown into HELIN in May 2002, library patrons have access to approximately 6 million items, including books, periodicals, electronic resources, videos, and audio materials, in a shared library catalog, InRhode.
+Library patrons have access to approximately 6 million items, including books, periodicals, electronic resources, videos, and audio materials, in a shared library catalog, InRhode.
 Borrowing library resources is reciprocal among member libraries and is facilitated through online catalog requests.
 The requested material is delivered using a delivery system maintained through the Rhode Island Office of Library and Information Services.

 A Board of Directors, consisting of the library directors from each of the ten full member libraries and the HELIN Executive Director, governs the HELIN Library Consortium.
 The Board of Directors also includes four elected representatives, who, along with the Executive Director, and the Past President of the Board comprise the HELIN Executive Board.